Freely-Given-org/Bible_speaker_identification/outsideSources/STEPBible/derivedFiles/README.md

 # STEPBible TIPNR derived files

-None of the files in this folder have been hand-created.
+None of the other files in this folder have been hand-created.
 They are all produced from the original table/spreadsheet by a script for convenience of those wanting to use the data.